• Skip to main content

 Jump to Recipe

-This Persian Love Cake recipe is a rich moist butter cake flavoured with the floral scent of rose water, saffron, cardamom and citrus.
-Dabbed with warm aromatic syrup, glazed and garnished with pistachios and rose petals make this the perfect Middle Eastern saffron cake recipe to win hearts.
+This Persian Love Cake recipe is a rich, moist butter cake flavoured with the floral scent of rose water, saffron, cardamom and citrus.
+Dabbed with warm, aromatic syrup, glazed, and garnished with pistachios and rose petals, this makes it the perfect Middle Eastern saffron cake to win hearts.

 A whole persian love cake on a cake stand with pink roses.